gvwilson/rsdx/05_perf/index.md

     -   Values: coordinates of cells on the border that have that value
 -   On each step:
     -   Find the lowest key
-    -   Choose and fill one of its cells at random (to solve the bias problem of [%x cleanup %])
+    -   Choose and fill of its cells at random to eliminate the bias of [the previous chapter](../04_cleanup/index.md)
     -   Add its unfilled neighbors to `candidates`
 -   Trading space for time
     -   Storing cell values and coordinates is redundant